Paris – The 10 Best Art Museums

 Previous Exhibitions Organized by the d’Orsay in Paris

-Additional images from retrospectives presented by the Musée d’Orsay — such as Edvard Munch, Pointillism, Gaudí, Degas and more — can be found in our article entitled: “Previous Exhibitions at the Musée d’Orsay“.
+Additional images from past retrospectives presented by the Musée d’Orsay — such as Edvard Munch, Pointillism, Gaudí, Degas and more — can be found in our article entitled: “Previous Exhibitions at the Musée d’Orsay“.

 Closed on Mondays.
 Open Tuesday to Sunday 9:30 – 6:00 (18:00).
 Open 9:30 – 9:45 (21:45) on Thursdays.
 Metro # 12 to Solferino is best, or Metro # 1 and # 8 to Concorde.